 Finding the best attorney for a possible employment discrimination isn't easy.
-There are a lot of attorneys in both New York City and New Jersey who specialize not only in employment law but also in discrimination issues.
+There are a lot of attorneys in both New York City, New Jersey, and Massachusetts who specialize not only in employment law but also in discrimination issues.
 But you want an attorney who listens, one who investigates the facts of your case, one who looks at the law and respectfully advises you on the best course of action.
 Our law firm's lawyers tell the truth about discrimination.
 And we will help you get out because you deserve to get out.
-Our discrimination attorneys represent hundreds of people in NYC, greater NY, and NJ in these situations.
+Our discrimination attorneys represent hundreds of people in NYC, greater NY, NJ, and MA in these situations.
 We listen to your particular concerns and needs, and we tailor a workable solution to your particular incident of workplace discrimination, because every incident of workplace discrimination is unique.

 Types of Discrimination

 - frequent and casual use of offensive comments;